anhquan99/markdown/Technical/Languages/CSharp/DotNet/Authentication and Identity Framework.md

 # Claim
-- Claim based authorization, checks the value of claim and allows acces to a resource based upon that value.
+- Claim based authorization, checks the value of claim and allows access to a resource based upon that value.
 - Claim is the information about the subject.
 It represents what the subject is, not what subject can do.
 - For example, if you want access to a nightclub, the authorization process might be
 	- The door security officer would evaluate the value of the date of birth claim and whether they trust the issuer (the driving license authority) before granting you access
 - 3 standard claims:
-	- nameidentitfier: user id
+	- `nameidentitfier`: user id
-	- name: username
+	- `name`: username
-	- amr - authentication method reference
+	- `amr` - authentication method reference
 # Security stamp
 - When user login into the system, it will create and pass security stamp to user cookie.
 When user change password or make modify on the account, this security stamp will be changed and user can't use the old security stamp to access.
 # Role based